🔍 공개 퀴즈 검색

 1. The explanation of how evidence supports your claim ✓

-2. The introduction
+2. The introduction of your essay

-3. The same as evidence
+3. The same thing as evidence

-4. The conclusion
+4. The conclusion of your paper

 Why is reasoning necessary?

-1. To confuse or puzzle readers
+1. To confuse and puzzle readers

 3. It's not necessary at all